Edrianmax/alx-low_level_programming/0x00-hello_world/README.md

-Write a script that generates the assembly code
+Write a C program that prints the size of various types on the computer